"Need a home?" the flier asked.

 "He gave a very inspired call to action," Dunckel said.

 Luisa Duarte, the Hispanic coordinator at St. Raphael's, didn't need much convincing.
 She left Cuba 43 years ago without her parents.
 "I know what it's like not knowing what's going to happen next," she said.

 Since announcing his plan to parishioners during Mass over Labor Day weekend, help has emerged from all directions.

 Robert Ivany, president of the University of St. Thomas in Houston, agreed to house Finch and his crew for a couple of nights.
-Marriott Corp., which has offices in Bethesda and employs several of his parishioners, donated 30 free hotel rooms at a Fairfield Inn in Knoxville, Tenn., where they plan to spend Thursday night during their 22-hour drive back.
+The Marriott Corp., which had offices in Bethesda and employs several of his parishioners, donated 30 free hotel rooms at a Fairfield Inn in Knoxville, Tenn., where they plan to spend Thursday night during their 22-hour drive back.

 Once they get back to Maryland, Finch's staff will match evacuees to the 34 parishioners who have offered their homes.
 Pediatricians, dentists and counselors will offer their services.